mikeliddle/TunnelTestEnv/Readme.md

 ### Debugging the scripts
 1. In Visual Studio Code, if the Solution Explorer window is not open, in the top menu click View > Explorer.
-2. Open CreateServer.ps1.
+2. Open CreateServer.ps1 or one of the scripts in the scripts folder.
 3. Set breakpoints by pressing F9.
-A good place for a starting breakpoint is at the Test-Prerequisites command or the Initialize command at around line 600.
+A good place for a starting breakpoint is at Initialize command at around line 600 in CreateServer.ps1.
-4. Press F5 to start debugging.
+4. Press F5 to start debugging, then use F10 to step over, F11 to step into, and the other standard Visual Studio debugging commands.